HiLobrow is a p(HiLo)sophical blog, edited and published by Josh Glenn.

 ADAM McGOVERN (HILOBROW Contributing Editor): Adam’s Image Comic Nightworld debuted in August 2014 and his poems have appeared since 2012 in The Rumpus’ National Poetry Month series.
 He lectures and blogs on culture and subculture at websites including ComicCritique.com and places like California State University.
 His own blog is at Fanchild and his face is in a book here.

-DEVIN McKINNEY: Devin is author of Magic Circles: The Beatles in Dream and History and The Man Who Saw a Ghost: The Life and Work of Henry Fonda.
-His latest book, Jesusmania!
-The Bootleg Superstar of Gettysburg College, will be out in November 2016.
+DEVIN McKINNEY: Devin is author of Magic Circles: The Beatles in Dream and History, The Man Who Saw a Ghost: The Life and Work of Henry Fonda, and Jesusmania!
+The Bootleg Superstar of Gettysburg College.
+See more of his work here.

 JACOB MIKANOWSKI: Jacob is a writer and historian based in Chicago.
 He writes about movies, books, and Europe east of the Rhine.

 ANTHONY MILLER: Anthony is a writer, critic, independent scholar, and editor-at-large of the literary journal Black Clock.
 His writing has also appeared in Bookforum, LA Weekly, Los Angeles CityBeat, Poets & Writers, and other publications.
 He is at work on a novel and a book about encyclopedic fictions and secret histories.

 TOM NEALON (HILOBROW Contributing Editor): Tom runs the online rare bookshop Pazzo Books specializing in early printed books, cookery and literature.
 In his spare time he works on barbecue techniques in the test pit in his backyard.
 He can be found at pazzobooks.com and @pazzobooks on twitter.